ghassemi1/AnswerToDataEngineer/README.md

 just run main.py file

 ## To deploy model
-I used heroku: you just need to link github branch (heroku branch) to heroku account.
+I used heroku: you just need to link github branch (heroku branch) to your heroku account.